kubeflow/website/content/en/docs/components/multi-tenancy/getting-started.md

     profile owner the namespace administrator, thus giving them access to the namespace using kubectl (via the Kubernetes API).
   - Istio namespace-scoped AuthorizationPolicy: *user-userid-email-com-clusterrole-edit*.
-    This allows the `user` to access data beloging to the namespace the AuthorizationPolicy was created in
+    This allows the `user` to access data belonging to the namespace the AuthorizationPolicy was created in
   - Namespace-scoped service-accounts *default-editor* and *default-viewer* to be used by user-created pods in the namespace.
   - Namespace scoped resource quota limits will be placed.